Nordth/istu-testing-2021-2022-en/task04.md

 **Specification 1.**

 The user enters the number of tickets he wants to buy.
-Number of tickrts should be less than 10.
+Number of tickets should be less than 10.

 Program calculates total price by formula and prints result: N * $100.